Pre-Production Overview

 Casting Your Project

-Finding the right actors for the roles can be the difference between a good project and a bad one.
+Finding the right actors for the roles can make all the difference.
 If you are using SAG actors, it is imperative to have SAG paperwork in as early as possible.
+Following are recommendations for casting your project.
+The information provided leans more towards “industry” standards.

 Casting is Step One

-Casting the right actor or voice over artist is a big part of successful directing.
+Casting the right actor or voice-over artist is a big part of successful directing.
 Knowing the character thoroughly at the beginning will help you talk to actors intelligently and get them interested in donating their time to your project.
 Write clear and detailed character breakdowns.
 Think very hard about what you are looking for – do not be afraid to ask for it.

 Start Early